Storms in South kill girl in Florida, bring tornado threat

-ATLANTA — A strong storm system barreling through the South on Friday killed an 8-year-old girl in Florida and threatened to bring tornadoes to large parts of the Carolinas and southern Virginia.
+ATLANTA — A strong storm system barreling through the South killed an 8-year-old girl in Florida and threatened to bring tornadoes to large parts of the Carolinas and southern Virginia.

 The same storm system was blamed for the deaths a day earlier of three people in Mississippi and a woman in Alabama.

-The threat on Friday shifted farther east, where tornado warnings covered parts of northeast Georgia, the Carolinas and Virginia.
+The threat on Friday shifted farther east, where tornado warnings covered parts of northeast Georgia, the Carolinas and Virginia, where four suspected tornado touchdowns were reported Friday night.
+Twisters touched down in Reston, Fredericks Hall, Barham and Forksville.
+Homes and small structures were damaged, but no injuries were immediately reported.

 The national Storm Prediction Center said 9.7 million people in the Carolinas and Virginia were at a moderate risk of severe weather.
 The region includes the Charlotte, North Carolina metro area.